DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 If your details, such as your address, change after you have applied, please inform us as soon as possible to avoid any delay to your payment.

-The Department for Education reserves the right to withhold payment if you are no longer employed in an eligible job on the payment date.
+The Department for Education reserves the right to withhold payment if you no longer meet eligibility requirements or we discover an error.

-If you were eligible for and have received the international relocation payment, you will not be asked to pay it back, even if you leave England or your job as a teacher.

 ### Tax